Flat Rate Shipping $10.99

 They are smoky, spicy, delectably cheesy and simple to make.
 Never made enchiladas?
 They aren't as hard as you think.
 Using chef created Oaxacan Smoked Mole Sauce and some of the freshest most flavorful heirloom black beans available makes these easy weeknight enchiladas anything but ordinary.
 The spicy kick of the mole sauce by Bunches & Bunches is balanced with roast sweet potato and the tangy zing of a lime créma.
 Serve these at a dinner party and your friends will be making repeat reservations.

 Taking the extra step to make your own black beans instead of just opening a can makes a huge difference in the depth of flavor in this dish.
-We recommend using the organic heirloom black turtle beans grown by a small family farm in California.
-They are so much fresher and more flavorful than what you'll find in stores.
-Kombu added to the pot enhances the natural flavors and makes the beans more digestible (say good bye to gas problems) without making them taste like seaweed.
-It's like mother nature's MSG.
+We recommend using the delicious Heirloom Black Valentine Beans grown by Chris Capaul.
+They are so flavorful and creamy they will make this dish really sing.

 Coat the sweet potato with olive oil and arrange on a parchment lined baking sheet.
 Lightly salt the sweet potato with kosher salt.